mrclhl/trivago/README.md

 couple the application closely to the database.
 Instead, I am using POJO's to remain flexible and be apple to work with any data source more easily.

+* I've decided to use 'docker-compose' over Dockerfile as it is the much more readable and more simple approach IMO.

 * A full test coverage could obviously not be done given the time constraint and tasks.
 However, there is a good coverage for controller tests including documentation and the services.